aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/formulas/supported-formula-functions/_index.md

 |ISNONTEXT|**Information**: Returns TRUE if the value is not text
 |ISNUMBER|**Information**: Returns TRUE if the value is a number
 |ISODD|**Information**: Returns TRUE if the number is odd
+|ISOMITTED|**Information**: Checks whether the value in a LAMBDA is missing and returns TRUE or FALSE
 |ISREF|**Information**: Returns TRUE if the value is a reference
 |ISTEXT|**Information**: Returns TRUE if the value is text
 |ISOWEEKNUM|**Date and time**: Returns the number of the ISO week number of the year for a given date